tessercat/daoistic-book/book.md

 ## English

-It divides then unites,
+It divides and unites,
-bends then straightens,
+bends and straightens,
-ebbs then flows,
+ebbs and flows,
-destroys then rebuilds,
+destroys and rebuilds,
-shrinks then grows,
+shrinks and grows,
-spreads then diversifies,
+spreads and diversifies,

-so the wise are committed to
+So the wise are committed to
-applying this in their lives.
+applying it in their lives.

 They don't explain it because it's clear, don't prove it because it's obvious,